chunwangpro/Remez_Python/README.md

 [1.41421356 1.83693284 3.14845216 5.17561358 7.42752857 9.19850669
  9.8696044 ]

-converge iteration: 7
+Converge iteration: 7
 MAE of approximation: 0.0012079008992569307
 MAE of interpolation: 0.0021889162615582602
 ```

 ![single_3](./images/single_plot/single_3.png)

-Compare Remez approximation with Lagrange interpolation, as figure shows, our method has lower Max-Error and achieved equioscillation on the interval.
+Compare Remez approximation with Lagrange interpolation, as figure shows, our method has lower Max-Error and achieved equioscillation on the whole interval.

 ## Examples of smooth function